w0lfboy/w0lfboy/README.md

 - 👋 Hi, I’m @w0lfboy
 - 👀 I’m interested in cybersecurity!
-- 🌱 I’m currently learning Cloud Engineering
+- 🌱 I’m currently learning Splunk!
 - 💞️ I’m looking to collaborate on anything cyber. 😊
-- 📖 I'm in the process of acquiring my CompTIA Security +
+- 📖 I'm in the process of acquiring my Sec+
 - 📫 I'm open to collaboration!!
 Message me on LinkedIn!

 <!---